-We further explore this inferred negative trend in stellar age by exploiting spectroscopic information.
-In particular, the detection of both \ha\ and the adjacent continuum emission in the PRISM/CLEAR data allows us to locally estimate the rest frame \ha\ equivalent width (EW), which is indicative of stellar population age \citep[e.g.,][]{Levesque:2013}.
+Even though our SED-based results cannot prove the inside-out growth of this galaxy, the available NIRSpec MSA spectroscopy independently supports this possible scenario.
+The detection of both \ha\ and the adjacent continuum emission in the PRISM/CLEAR data indeed allows us to locally estimate the rest-frame \ha\ equivalent width (EW), which is indicative of stellar population age \citep[e.g.,][]{Levesque:2013}.
 In particular, higher EWs indicate younger populations \citep{Forster:2009,Forster:2011, Reddy:2018}, since EW(\ha) depends on the ratio between the \ha\ line luminosity (a proxy of the current SFR) and the continuum luminosity (a proxy of the past star formation activity).
-Therefore, we can use the EW(\ha) as an independent age diagnostic to compare with the stellar age trend resulting from our SED-based $t_{\rm age}$ map and radial gradient.
-In Fig. \ref{fig:EW_vs_sSFR}, we display the EW(\ha) as a function of the sSFR for each MSA shutter (same colorcoding as in Fig. \ref{fig:Nircam_RGB_and_prism}).
-In Fig. \ref{fig:EW_vs_sSFR} we note a correlation between EW(\ha) and sSFR such that regions with larger sSFRs also have higher EWs, as previously observed in individual galaxies at $z$\,$\approx$\,$1-3$ \citep{Reddy:2018}.
+Therefore, we can use the EW(\ha) as an independent age diagnostic to compare the stellar age trend resulting from our SED-based $t_{\rm age}$ map and radial gradient.
+In Fig. \ref{fig:EW_vs_sSFR}, we display the EW(\ha) as a function of the sSFR for each MSA shutter (same color code as in Fig. \ref{fig:Nircam_RGB_and_prism}).
+In Fig. \ref{fig:EW_vs_sSFR} we note a correlation between EW(\ha) and sSFR, such that regions with larger sSFRs also have higher EWs, as previously observed in individual galaxies at $z$\,$\approx$\,$1-3$ \citep{Reddy:2018}.